Paul Pigat's Boxcar Campfire

 Accessible All ages

-Just when you think his music is all lit up like a leaky propane tank in a fireworks factory, Paul Pigat can bring it down to 3am embers with trouble in mind as he steps out and opens up his trunk full of Boxcar Campfire songs to romance you with.
-Originally created as a way of “bringing it down a bit”, Boxcar Campfire has taken on a life of its own as this recording and touring project allows a more reflective and insular shade of Pigat’s creativity to come into play.
+Originally created as a way of “bringing it down a bit”, Boxcar Campfire has taken on a life of its own as this new recording and touring project allows a more reflective and insular shade of Paul Pigat’s creativity to come into play.
 Those with sharp ears will hear snatches of everything from Debussy to Jimmy Rogers blues inflections thrown into the mix, but — as always — the sounds Pigat creates are all his own.
+Blessed with a jazz man’s sheen, a rockabilly heart and a hobo’s soul, there aren’t many genres of music that don’t pull at Pigat’s wayfaring imagination like a magnet.
 With long gone days of railroad steam trailing out back of his head as he sings of possums in the pot and holes in his heart, this music gets you in the mood to hit the open road.

 The Rogue Folk Club is pleased to provide great Sponsorship Opportunities for all our shows.
 For a nominal cost, individuals or businesses can sponsor any of our shows and reap a number of benefits - free tickets, reserved table, recognition on literature, our wsite and at the concerts.
 Find out more here, or simply contact our Sponsorship Director Morris Biddle at firstname.lastname@example.org